 Governmental Funds.
 The focus of the Town of Calypso's governmental funds is to provide information on near-term inflows, outflows, and balances of usable resources.
 Such information is useful in assessing the Town of Calypso's financing requirements.
-Specifically, unreserved fund balance can be a useful measure of a government's net resources available for spending at the end of the fiscal year.

 The general fund is the chief operating fund of the Town of Calypso.
-At the end of the current fiscal year, Town of Calypso's fund balance available in the General Fund was \$661,047, while total fund balance reached \$800,399.
-The Town currently has an available fund balance of 221% of general fund expenditures, while total fund balance represents 267% of the same amount.
+At the end of the current fiscal year, Town of Calypso's fund balance available in the General Fund was \$764,739, while total fund balance reached \$922,399.
+The Town currently has an available fund balance of 269% of general fund expenditures, while total fund balance represents 321% of the same amount.

-At June 30, 2019, the governmental funds of the Town of Calypso reported a fund balance of \$800,399 with a net increase in fund balance of \$85,866.
+At June 30, 2020, the governmental fund of the Town of Calypso reported a fund balance of \$922,399 with a net increase in fund balance of \$122,000.